kallistisoft/PocuterUtils/Apps/KeyboardDemo/README.md

 # PocuterUtil::Keyboard -- Keyboard Demo Application
 **This application is an advanced usage reference for the [PocuterUtil::Keyboard](/Libs/Keyboard) utility class and demonstrates the following concepts:**

-- How to use multiple keyboards objects in a single application
+- How to use multiple keyboard objects in a single application
 - How to create a 'smart' keyboard that reacts to user input in real-time
 - General code flow for an application which uses a keyboard